 15. The Nayiri – The King of Mamprugu.
 The Mamprusi Kingdom was founded around the 16th century by the Great Naa Gbewa at Pusiga village.
 The Mamprusi is an ethnic group of northern Ghana.
-They speak Mampruli and live mainly in Gambaga, parts of Upper East Region and the Paramount Chief palace situated in Nalerigu.
+They speak Mampruli and live mainly in Gambaga, parts of the Upper East Region and the Paramount Chief palace situated in Nalerigu.

 16. The Guns – Guns plays an important part of life among many ethnic groups in northern Ghana.
 All the major cultural festivals involve guns being fired.
 When a Dagomba man dies, three gunshots are fired to announce the news to the community.
 A deceased woman receives four shots.
 They are homemade guns and are always muzzleloaders and look like single-barreled shotguns.

 17. The Mammals of Mole – Mole National Park is located 170km west of Tamale in the West Gonja District in northern Ghana and it is the biggest national park in the country.
 It covers an estimated 4,840 km2 and home to several species of mammals such as monkeys, baboons, zebras, antelopes, leopards, lions, elephants, rhinos and many more.

 18. The Northern Ghana Houses – Houses in the villages of Northern, Upper East and Upper West Regions of Ghana are constructed with clay and mud bricks, bamboo sticks and roof with thatch.
-The compound houses accommodates large family members and family generations
+The compound houses accommodate large family members and family generations

-19. The Drums and Music – Music and drumming plays a central role among the major ethnic groups in northern Ghana.
+19. The Drums and Music – Music and drumming play a central role among the major ethnic groups in northern Ghana.
 It is in music form that their history has been preserved over the centuries.
-At events knowledgeable storytellers weave together intriguing narratives that go deep into history.
+At events, knowledgeable storytellers weave together intriguing narratives that go deep into history.
 Drumming is used to remind people of their family connections and to praise-names of important ancestors.

 We will send the postcard(s) to the address you will provide as soon as we receive the payment.
 We will also send you an email to confirm your address so please provide us with an active email address.
 Thank You.